raspberrypilearning/get-started-pico-w/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step you will create a web page that your web server can send to the client.
+In this step you will create a web page that the web server, running on your Raspberry Pi Pico W, can send to a client web browser.
+You're going to test the web page on your computer first though, to make sure it displays as it should.
+In the next step you can add the code to your Python script, so that your Raspberry Pi Pico W can serve the web page.
 </div>
 <div>
 ![screenshot from chrome showing a web page with two buttons for turning on and off an LED, and some boiler plate text](images/index.png)
 </div>
 </div>

 A web page can be as simple as some text, formatted in such a way that a web browser will render it and provide some interactivity.
 Although Thonny is not designed to write HTML, it can be used for this purpose.
-However, you can use your preferred, be that VSCode, TextEdit or Notepad.
+However, you can use your preferred text editor if you like, be that VSCode, TextEdit or Notepad.

 --- task ---

 In your text editor or in Thonny, create a new file.
 You can call it whatever you like, but `index.html` is the standard name for the first page that a user interacts with.
 Make sure you add the `.html` file extension.
+If using Thonny make sure to save to **This computer**.

 --- /task ---